The Dynamic Nature of Western Arms | Part 1: Xenophon and the Ten Thousand

 Hello everyone, this article is the first in a series where I will cover the birth of Western Civilization, its rise to preeminence, and the formula that has allowed Western Nations to dominate their eastern neighbors.
 This series has been influenced by the work of others and I will do my best to link to their sites whenever possible.
+Parts of this article are paraphrased from Carnage and Culture.
 If you are interested in reading about this subject in much greater detail, I recommend that you pick up a copy of Carnage and Culture.

 I use the term “Western” in reference to the Greek and Roman culture that arose in classical antiquity; survived the collapse of the Roman Empire; spread to western and northern Europe; then during the great periods of exploration and colonization of the fifteenth through nineteenth centuries; expanded to the Americas, Australia, and areas of Asia and Africa; and now exercise global political, economic, cultural, and military power far greater than the size of its territory or population might otherwise suggest.

 Throughout this series I will refer to certain principles, I have listed them below for reference, and will explain them in more detail in the next article.